railsgirls/guides.railsgirls.com/_posts/2014-03-24-alternative-dev-environment.markdown

 ### Rails Girls virtual machine

-Please download the virtal machine created for this event from [here](http://www.digitalnatives.hu/demos/railsgirls/railsgirls_virtualbox_vm.zip).
+Please download the virtual machine created for this event from [here](http://www.digitalnatives.hu/demos/railsgirls/railsgirls_virtualbox_vm.zip).
 After downloading, please unzip the file, and put it's contents to a folder.
 Let's open the already install VirtualBox application.
 Please find Machine/Add in the menu.
 Browse the previously created folder containing our VM, and select the file with *vbox* extension.
 If you did everything right, a new VM appeared on the left sidebar with the name *RailsGirls*.
 So we can start it for the first time!